 I appreciate taking the step to open up and speak to someone can be daunting.
 If you would like to have a chat or meet up, please feel free to contact me on firstname.lastname@example.org or 0118 378 5088.

 I joined the University in 2017, having previously worked in business for 20 years and, more recently, with children between the ages of 0-16 in various settings in South Oxfordshire.
-My current role as Executive Support Officer supporting teaching and learning activities within the School of Politics, Economics and International Relations draws on my previous experiences as a Personal Assistant and a Teaching Assistant, for me a perfect combination.
+My current role as Executive Support Officer supporting teaching and learning activities within the School of Philosophy, Politics and Economics draws on my previous experiences as a Personal Assistant and a Teaching Assistant, for me a perfect combination.
 As my own networks across the University have grown, this has helped me to develop a broad understanding of the variety of roles across the University and how various functions are required to interact to fulfil the needs of the wider university community.